Almost fault-tolerant quantum machine learning with drastic overhead reduction: Numerical Results

 \subsection{Phase damping channel with non-zero means on single-qubit gates}

-Despite the evidence \cite{noise_induced_barren_plateaus} showing that a QNN model suffers from noise-induced barren plateaus, this is based on the assumption that a depolarizing channel is used, which leads to a complete classical random mixture with maximal entropy.
-However, even in the logical space, since multiple errors corresponding to the same syndrome may occur with different probabilities, the noise could be more directional in the logical Bloch sphere and behave more closely to a unitary compared to the depolarizing channel, at least before the final readout.
-In that case, we expect the QNN model, particularly the QVC variant, to demonstrate improved performance in trainability by incorporating the noise as part of the quantum neural networks.
+In practice, depolarization is not the only noise channel that affects a quantum state, even in the logical space: Multiple errors corresponding to the same syndrome may occur with different probabilities, causing the noise to be more directional in the logical Bloch sphere and behave more closely to a unitary compared to the depolarizing channel, at least before the final readout.
+In that case, we expect the QNN model to demonstrate improved performance in trainability compared to the full depolarizing model, which suffers the most from noise-induced barren plateaus \cite{noise_induced_barren_plateaus} that lead to a complete classical random mixture with maximal entropy.
 Consequently, we introduce the phase-damping channel, which simulates the over- or under-rotation of an ideal single-qubit rotation, thus constituting the ideal gate $\Lambda_i$, along with the noise channel: \begin{widetext}

 \end{widetext} where $\theta$ is the angle of over- or under-rotation, and

 is the Gaussian distribution with zero mean and standard deviation $\sigma$. $\delta$ is some arbitrarily small value.
 In the limits where $\delta/\sigma\gg1$, this is approximated and simplified to